Málaga - sights in the heart of Andalusia is written by The editorial staff, RejsRejsRejs.

 The breathtaking palace city, located about an hour and a half drive from Málaga, is without question the most beautiful relic of the time of Moorish rule in Spain and attracts thousands of visitors almost daily.
 It is therefore advisable to reserve your entrance tickets in advance via the internet if you do not want to end up in the long queue and risk not getting in.

-Granada itself is also worth exploring, especially the old Arab district of El Albaicín with its small courtyards and narrow cobbled streets.
-Take a break from the view terrace at Plaza de San Nicolas, from where there are breathtaking views across to the Alhambra.
-Granada and the Alhambra can easily compete with the sights of Málaga and are well worth the drive.
+Granada itself is also worth exploring.
+Especially the old Arab quarter El Albaicín with its small courtyards and narrow cobblestone streets.
+Take a break at the viewing terrace in Plaza de San Nicolas, from which there is a breathtaking view over to the Alhambra.
+Granada and the Alhambra can easily compete with the sights of Málaga and are very much worth the drive.

 Easy to rent a car in Málaga